 Over 180 million years: Day an hour longer.
 Due to the effects of the Moon, Earth’s rotation is continually slowing and the day is prolonged.
 This is a very, very negligible slowdown – the last one hundred years have been prolonged by 1.4 milliseconds.
 The day is extended by one hour for a long 180 million years.

 Over 600 million years: Extinction of most vegetation.
 Increasing solar activity disturbs the carbon cycle (carbon exchange process between different spheres of the Earth).
 Because of this, atmospheric concentrations will drop dramatically, and according to M. Heath and L. Doyle, it will drop in 600 million years to the extent that C3 plants will not be able to photosynthesis.
 C3 plants are photosynthesized using the so-called Calvin Cycle.
 They include the vast majority of biomass (except for some tropical plants, corn in our country), and lack of CO2 is condemning to it.

 Over 800 million years: End of plants and animals.
 The low CO2 level will no longer allow plant life, which is photosynthesized by the so-called Hatch-Slack cycle.
 Once there is no vegetation on Earth, the oxygen concentration will begin to decrease in the atmosphere.
-Because of this, the ozone layer will begin to weaken, and eventual survivors will begin to bombard the UV radiation, which is just protecting us from ozone concentrations.
+Because of this, the ozone layer will begin to weaken, and eventually survivors will begin to bombard the UV radiation, which is just protecting us from ozone concentrations.
 Oxygen also begins to thaw out of the oceans.
 High temperatures, UV radiation, and scarce oxygen concentrations are likely to lead to the extinction of all animals.
 Only single-cell bacteria remain.